hakansuku/D1APACTraining/6_1 Environment preparation.md

 ```
 apt install jenkins -y
 ```
-once installed now you can access jenkins
+once installed now you can access jenkins using VM instance public address on port 8080.